 He was composer-in-residence with the Centre for Fine Arts of Brussels in 2002-2003 and with the Carinthischer Sommer 2004 (Austria).
 Benoît Mernier wrote the compulsory work for singing session of the Queen Elisabeth International Music Competion in 2004.
 In 2008, he was artist-in-residence with the Festival de Wallonie where is first piano concerto is created by the Liège Philharmonic Orchestra conducted by Pascal Rophé and Cédric Tiberghien as soloist.

 His first opera Frühlings Erwachen was commissioned by the Théâtre Royal de la Monnaie (Brussels) (World premiere : Brussels : March 2007- French premiere : Opéra du Rhin/Strasbourg : September 2008).
 His second opera La dispute after Marivaux has been performed in March 2013 at La Monnaie (stage production by Karl-Ernst and Ursel Herrmann with collaboration of Joël Lauwers - Publisher: Durand-Universal Music Publishing Classical).
-A new version for chamber orchestra of Frühlings Erwachen will be performed during 2015 by International Academy Opera and Spectra (conductor: Filip Rathé - staging director: Guy Joosten).
+A new version for chamber orchestra of Frühlings Erwachen was performed in 2015 by International Academy Opera and Spectra (conductor: Filip Rathé - staging director: Guy Joosten).

 The premiere of his new violin concerto composed for Lorenzo Gatto and the National Orchestra of Belgium conducted by Andrey Boreyko took place in February 2015.
 That work is commissioned by the National Orchestra of Belgium to commemorate the First World War.